udaykiran75/Mavenjenkinsexample/Readme.md

      In case you want more details for user creation, then [click here](https://help.sonatype.com/repomanager3/security/users).

 - Install and Configure Nexus Plugins in Jenkins
 Here you are going to install and configure a few plugins for Nexus in Jenkins.
-For this, go to Jenkins and then Dashboard > Manage Jenkins > Manage Plugins > Available and search and install** Nexus Artifact Uploader** and **Pipeline Utility Steps**.
+For this, go to Jenkins and then Dashboard > Manage Jenkins > Manage Plugins > Available and search and install **Nexus Artifact Uploader** and **Pipeline Utility Steps**.

 - Add Nexus Repository Manager's user credentials in Jenkins.
 Go to Dashboard > Credentials > System > Global credentials (unrestricted), as shown below:
 ![illustration](images/nexus_user_jenkins.png)

-## The CI pipeline
+## The Delivery pipeline

-This is the structure of the CI pipeline:
+This is the stages  of the Delivery pipeline:
-1. Fetch the code from the version control system (SCM)
-2. Build and unit test the code, and publish a unit test report on Jenkins.
-3. Perform static code analysis on SonarQube.
-Fail if the pipeline if the quality  gate is not passed.
-1. Perform integration testing and publish a unit test report on Jenkins.
-2. Upload the built artifacts to Nexus along with the POM file.
+ - Clone App from Git
+ - Build and Unit Test (Maven/JUnit)
+ - Static Code Analysis (SonarQube)
+ - Checking the Quality Gate
+ - Integration Test (Maven/JUnit)
+ - Publish to Nexus Repository Manager
+ - Start the Staging Server
+ - Deploy the app on the staging
+ - Do the Performance Testing
+ - Publish the performance reports
+ - Promote the app in  Nexus Repository Manager
+ - Clean Up : Stop the Stagin Server

 The figure below shows the stages of the pipeline.
 ![Pipeline](images/pipeline.png)